VERILAST◊ Hip Technology

-Lab-tested for wear 9-times longer than the industry standard.1 (See Important Testing Note below)
+Lab-tested for wear 9-times longer than the industry standard.1

 OXINIUM◊ + XLPE = VERILAST Technology

-If hip replacement is in your future, you've come to the right place to learn about a truly significant advancement in joint replacement materials, VERILAST Hip Technology.
+If hip replacement is in your future, you've come to the right place to learn about a truly significant advancement in joint replacement materials, VERILAST◊ Hip Technology.

 VERILAST Hip Technology is the one technology that directly addresses two of the most commonly cited concerns associated with hip replacement

 Hip replacement surgery is intended to relieve hip pain and improve hip function.
 However, implants may not produce the same feel or function as your original hip.
 There are potential risks with hip replacement surgery such as loosening, fracture, dislocation, wear and infection that may result in the need for additional surgery.
 Longevity of implants depends on many factors, such as types of activities and weight.
 Do not perform high impact activities such as running and jumping unless your surgeon tells you the bone has healed and these activities are acceptable.
 Early device failure, breakage or loosening may occur if you do not follow your surgeon's limitations on activity level.
 Early failure can happen if you do not guard your hip joint from overloading due to activity level, failure to control body weight, or accidents such as falls.
 Talk to your doctor to determine what treatment may be best for you.

-1 Testing concluded at 45 million cycles.
+- Testing concluded at 45 million cycles.
 ISO 14242-1 defines test completion at 5 million cycles.

-2 Australian Orthopaedic Association National Joint Replacement Registry Annual report.
+- Australian Orthopaedic Association National Joint Replacement Registry Annual report.
 Adelaide: AOA; 2012.